-(A) This rule prescribes the procedure for appeal of proposals by the director of health to deny, terminate or not renew a long-term care facility's certification as an intermediate care facility or an intermediate care facility for the mentally retarded for the purposes of participation in the medicaid program established by Title XIX of the Social Security Act, 49 Stat.
+(A) This rule prescribes the procedure for appeal of proposals by the director of health to deny, terminate or not renew a long-term care facility's certification as an intermediate care facility or an intermediate care facility for individuals with intellectual disabilities for the purposes of participation in the medicaid program established by Title XIX of the Social Security Act, 49 Stat.
 620 (1935), 42 U.S.C.
-301 et seq., as amended (1981), and Chapter 5111. of the Revised Code.
+301 et seq., as amended (1981), and Chapter 5165. of the Revised Code.
 The appeal process shall include:

 (1) An opportunity for an evidentiary hearing, conducted in accordance with paragraph (D) of this rule; and

 (2) An opportunity for an informal reconsideration if the evidentiary hearing cannot be completed before the facility's applicable medicaid provider agreement expires.

 The director shall not issue an adjudication order of denial, termination or nonrenewal of a facility's certification until an evidentiary hearing is completed or a hearing is not requested within the time period specified in paragraph (D) of this rule.

 (B) The director shall give written notice by certified mail of any proposal to deny, terminate or not renew a facility's certification to the facility.

 (1) The notice shall include a statement of the reasons for the proposal and citations of the applicable federal regulations.
 This information may be provided through incorporation by reference of the relevant statements of deficiencies (United States centers for medicare and medicaid services (CMS) form 2567).
 The notice also shall state that the facility will be afforded an evidentiary hearing or an informal reconsideration, as applicable, and shall state the time period, as specified by this rule, for requesting the hearing or reconsideration.